ClaysonIO/scheduled-pages/README.md

 - **Countdown Timer**: View a countdown to the next scheduled page opening
 - **Local Storage**: All schedules are stored locally in your browser using IndexedDB
 - **No Server Required**: Runs entirely in the browser with no backend server needed
+- **Chrome Extension**: Install the Chrome extension to automatically open pages even when the main application is closed

 ## Use Cases